snac-cooperative/saxon-9-he-samples/readme.md

 Java is installed somewhere in a standard path.

-This session transcript snippet should explain things:
+This session transcript snippet should explain the location of Java and the PATH environment variable:

     > which java
     /usr/bin/java